 Leveraging the Zero Trust Security model, protection is extended across your entire digital estate and verifies access is secured at the resource, creating a much more comprehensive, end-to-end security strategy for today’s business environment.

-And it’s worth noting, these tech giants like Microsoft have a deep pool of world-renowned security experts handling the maintenance of your cloud environment, making a pretty strong case that Microsoft 365 and Azure are as secure as it’s going to get right now, even for your most sensitive business assets.
+And it’s worth noting, these tech giants like Microsoft have a deep pool of world-renowned security experts (over 10,000 security employees) handling the maintenance of your cloud environment, making a pretty strong case that Microsoft 365 and Azure are as secure as it’s going to get right now, even for your most sensitive business assets.

 Let’s say for instance Exchange Online did fall victim to a zero-day attack with the on-prem Exchange servers earlier this month.
 Microsoft could push out the security patches immediately to their cloud and issue an announcement after all the protection was in place, rather than downtime and sleepless nights many IT departments endured in recent weeks.
 These types of issues are Microsoft’s problem now, not yours.
 It’s one of the many benefits of the cloud.

-As the saying goes: “day late and a dollar short” does not fly when you’re talking about technology.
+As the saying goes: “a day late and a dollar short” does not fly when you’re talking about technology.

 Here are a few key takeaways from the recent event: